oracle-livelabs/developer/extend-oda-with-oci-ai-services/vision/vision.md

-This ends the Hands-on lab!

-In this short session you have expanded on the “Pizza Order” bot and would have seen how the Digital Assistant can easily utilise the sophisticated capabilities presented by the OCI AI services.
+***Congratulations!*** In this session, you've expanded the pizzeria skill and enhanced it with Oracle Cloud Infrastructure (OCI) AI services.